Owills/login-signup/DaybyDay.md

 Password checks were added, the password must match the confirmed password, be at least 7 characters, contain a capital letter and non letter character. the getSalt method now generates a random Salt based on an algorithim I found on stack overflow.
 An Admin checkbox was added for the create account page.

+Day 3:
+Lots of readability, usability and organization changes.
+Added PasswordManager class instead of static methods, bc methods arenot always called.
+Password checks happen within the mainFileManager which will return a String verision of the error method to login.
+Removed Redundant static hash methods.
+Added a fileappend method, instead of rewritting the file on the creation of an account the account will just be added.
+Added options for Name during account creation
+Added Abstract account class with getters and setter methods.
+The Hashtable now stores accounts instead of arraylist.
+The child classes are UserAccount and Admin Account the only difference for nwo is the Admin Account stores the Hashtable (In anticipaiton For Future Use).
+To account for such changes the writeFile and ReadFile methods were updated.
+A succesful login will now close the original window and bring up a new empty window as either and AdminAccountPage or UserAccountPage.